 An unsatisfactory performance level indicates the need for improvement.
 Although not required, it is recommended that a documented improvement plan be developed when an unsatisfactory performance level is earned.
 Unsatisfactory performance level ratings result in the following required actions:

 - After two (2) consecutive unsatisfactory reviews or three (3) unsatisfactory reviews in a five (5) year period, tenured faculty shall be subject to mandatory remediation.
 The plan for remediation should be developed by the department head in conjunction with the faculty member and dean.
-Non-tenured faculty or tenure track faculty will not be considered for renewal of appointment.
+Non-tenured faculty will not be considered for renewal of appointment.

 - If the faculty member and department head cannot agree on the plan of remediation, tenured faculty in the department will develop a plan of remediation.

 - In those cases where the faculty member, department head, and dean cannot agree on the plan of remediation, the provost shall determine the final provisions of the plan based on the recommendations by the department head and tenured faculty in the department.

 - If the faculty member has not achieved significant improvement in performance after a minimum of two (2) years of remediation, a recommendation for dismissal may be made.

 - A recommendation for dismissal automatically will trigger a review by tenured faculty in the department.
 Based on all recommendations, including that of tenured faculty in the department, the provost may recommend that the University president or his/her designees institute proceedings for removal for cause including proper due process.